This article was originally published in 2022 and was updated in February, 2024.

 #alt#An image demonstrating the export and sharing menu within Apple Notes.

-In iOS 15 and macOS Catalina, Apple Notes introduced new collaboration features with shared folders and shared notes.
-They’ve expanded on that with iOS 16 and macOS Ventura by further streamlining these features.
+Over the past few years, Apple Notes introduced new collaboration features with shared folders and shared notes and then expanded on that by further streamlining these features.

 You can share a note by tapping the Share button in the top right.
 This will bring up a list of your sharing and export options.
 When you choose Collaborate from the drop-down menu, you can also edit the rules and permissions.